IDUZZEL/Task_Mananagent_Script/README.md

 ## Introduction

-This project is a simple yet powerful task management system implemented as a Bash script.
+This project is a simple task management system implemented as a Bash script.
 It is designed to provide a command-line interface for managing tasks, making it ideal for users who prefer to work in a terminal environment.
 Despite its simplicity, it offers a range of features typically found in more complex task management systems.

 ## Design Choices